Part II

 Practices for Living the Firmament

-Practice Anchor 1: Situational Awareness — The Digital Threshold
+Situational Awareness: The Digital Threshold

 Use this anchor to interrupt autopilot before stress-fueled reactions land in the field.
 One of the most potent thresholds is digital: the inbox, notifications, the feed.